-Leaping across the Milky Way between the two dogs Canis Major and Canis Minor is Monoceros, the unicorn.
+Leaping across the Milky Way between the two dogs Canis Major and Canis Minor is Monoceros, the unicorn, a relatively modern constellation, added in 1612 to fill in the large space between Orion's two hunting dogs.
 It is a true ghost of a figure, composed entirely of stars dimmer than fourth magnitude, and you will need the darkest of nights to trace its faint outline.
-Monoceros is a relatively modern constellation, added in 1612 to fill in the large space between Orion's two hunting dogs.
+But don't let that fool you, the constellation is a very busy place, home to some of the grandest spectacles in the sky.

 In 2002, the Hubble Space Telescope, orbiting 353 miles (569 km) above us, gave us an extraordinary close-up look at the Cone Nebula.